inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 -- Francisco d'Anconia, in Ayn Rand's _Atlas Shrugged_
 The more we disagree, the more chance there is that at least one of us is right.
 If a putt passes over the hole without dropping, it is emed to have dropped.
-The law of gravity holds that any object attempting to maintain a position in the atmosphere without something to support it must drop.
+The law of gravity holds that any object attempting to tain a position in the atmosphere without something to support it must drop.
 The law of gravity superces the law of golf.
 		-- Donald A. Metz